Digital Transformation: A One-Two Punch to Empower Employees and Protect Data

 Using automation technologies such as sensors and control systems to monitor real-time conditions in a plant can help reduce the number of employees who need to gather in one space while providing invaluable data about the health of equipment and operations.
 The latest integrated technologies can be securely accessed by experts anywhere, enabling remote collaboration to ensure no disruption in operations that can’t spare unplanned downtime.

 When assessing new automation technologies to optimize operations, cybersecurity protocols must be part of an organization’s evaluation.
 An effective digital transformation program uses technology to protect both people and essential industries without compromising security.
-In fact, many forms of leading digital transformation technologies have integrated cybersecurity capabilities that guard data and operations while empowering employees in their roles.
+In fact, many forms of leading technologoes and trends on digital transformation have integrated cybersecurity capabilities that guard data and operations while empowering employees in their roles.

 Organizations that are wary of new initiatives in the current landscape can start small and still see measurable successes in enhanced reliability, more efficiency and optimized operations.
 The most successful digital transformation programs can be scaled effectively, enabling companies to replicate their successes over multiple pieces of equipment and locations.

 Technology is key, but companies that sustain high levels of cybersecurity know that success is as much about the people and the culture as it is the technology.
 A universal understanding of the importance of cybersecurity and following best practices must be embedded in the culture and behavior of employees at an organization.
 In addition, organizations must be diligent to ensure any vendors or partners share their rigorous standards of cybersecurity.
 With so many options, it’s easy to be swayed by the latest shiny software without consideration of the full scale of security needs.